mhejda/StrathLab/README.md

 # Jupyter Notebook template for data acquisition

 Directly control most of lab instruments, create waveforms, send to AWG, readout multiple oscilloscope readouts and save all the data and metadata into structured, compressed datafiles.
+It allows for using any number of AWG channels (including none) and for multi-channel acquisition.
+Custom multi-channel data readout wrapper was implemented for this, which directly reads all requested channels simultaneously, instead of just looping through them.

 ## Measurement datafile structure